FuzzingLabs/secpipe/docs/docs/concept/architecture.md

 - **Client Layer:** Where users and external systems interact (CLI, API clients, MCP server).
 - **API Layer:** The FastAPI backend, which exposes REST endpoints and manages requests.
-- **Orchestration Layer:** Prefect server and workers, which schedule and execute workflows.
+- **Orchestration Layer:** Temporal server and vertical workers, which schedule and execute workflows.
-- **Execution Layer:** Docker Engine and containers, where workflows actually run.
+- **Execution Layer:** Long-lived vertical worker containers with pre-installed toolchains, where workflows run.
-- **Storage Layer:** PostgreSQL database, Docker volumes, and a result cache for persistence.
+- **Storage Layer:** PostgreSQL database, MinIO (S3-compatible storage), and worker cache for persistence.

 Here’s a simplified view of how these layers fit together: